scelarek/samcelarekportfolio.github.io/daport.md

             <img class="featured-image" src="https://github.com/scelarek/scelarek.github.io/assets/115444760/209c121a-1bca-4d00-b70e-907fcd8d298c" alt="Global Warming Image">
         </div>
         <div>
-            <p class="footer-quote">“You can't actually feel the weight of the world.
-The human mind is not capable of that feat.
-            But sometimes, you can catch a glimpse.” <br> ― Nates Soares, On Caring</p>
+            <p class="footer-quote">“The challenge for us is this: How can we ensure that, when we try to help others, we do so as effectively as possible?” <br> ― William Macaskill, Doing Good Better</p>
         </div>
     </section>
 </body>